openethereum/openethereum.github.io/Chain-specification.md

 By default, when simply running `parity`, Parity Ethereum will connect to the official public Ethereum network.

-In order to run a chain different to the official public Ethereum one, Parity has to be ran with the `--chain` option or with a [config file](Configuring-Parity.md#config-file) specifying `chain = "path"` under `[parity]`.
+In order to run a chain different to the official public Ethereum one, Parity has to run with the `--chain` option or with a [config file](Configuring-Parity.md#config-file) specifying `chain = "path"` under `[parity]`.
 There are a few named presets that can be selected from or a custom JSON spec file can be supplied.

 ## Chain presets available
 - [`mainnet`](https://github.com/paritytech/parity/blob/master/ethcore/res/ethereum/foundation.json) (default) main Ethereum network